 - Asian-Pacific Americans and Subcontinent Asian Americans

-If you have great connections and resources you may think identifying as a woman-owned business (WOB) or minority-owned business (MOB) is not important, but before you write off seeking resources, associations, programs or certifications remember that simply being an officially recognized WOB or MOB may help you qualify for government contracts (federal, state, and even local municipalities) that you would otherwise have a more challenging time qualifying for simply because the majority of government contracts still go to male-owned business.
+If you have great connections and resources, you may think identifying as a woman-owned business (WOB) or minority-owned business (MOB) is not essential.
+However, before you write off seeking resources, associations, programs, or certifications, you should know that merely being an officially recognized WOB or MOB has its advantages.

 The designation may help you qualify for government contracts (federal, state, and even local municipalities) that you would otherwise have a more challenging time qualifying for because you may not have the connections of someone with more advantages.
 Government contracts can provide income and stability.

 - A socially and economically disadvantaged business is a business owned by an individual who has experienced disadvantages due to their race, ethnicity, culture, or a lack of capital.

 - If you're forming a business and looking for resources, funding, or even to establish a particular business identity (i.e., woman-owned business or minority-owned business), you may qualify for assistance under the Small Business Act.